 Mediterranean Fan Palm Information

 The Mediterranean fan palm is great in a standalone planting or can be planted with other Mediterranean fan palm plants to create a unique looking hedge or privacy screen.
-This palm is native to the Mediterranean, Europe and North Africa.
-Leaves will be in a color palette of blue-green, gray-green and or yellow-green, depending on which of those regions they originate from.
+This palm is native to the Mediterranean, Europe, and North Africa.
+Leaves will be in a color palette of blue-green, gray-green, and/or yellow-green, depending on which of those regions they originate from.

-And here’s a fact you might want to remember if you’re ever on the game show Jeopardy: The Mediterranean fan palm is the only palm native to Europe, which is probably why this tree is also referred to as the ‘European fan palm.’
+Here’s a fact you might want to remember if you’re ever on the game show Jeopardy: The Mediterranean fan palm is the only palm native to Europe, which is probably why this tree is also referred to as the ‘European fan palm.’

-This slow growing palm can be grown outdoors in USDA hardiness zones 8 -11.
+This slow growing palm can be grown outdoors in USDA hardiness zones 8 through 11.
 If you’re not as fortunate to live in these warmer more temperate zones, you do have the option of growing fan palm indoors in a deep container with well-draining potting soil where you can split its time indoors/outdoors.

 How to Grow Mediterranean Fan Palms

 So, what is involved with Mediterranean fan palm care?
 Growing a Mediterranean fan palm is relatively easy.
 Propagation is by seed or division.
 Best planted in a full sun to moderation shade location, the fan palm has a reputation as being very hardy, as it can endure temperatures as low as 5 degrees F. (-15 C.).
 Once established, they prove to be very drought resistant, although you would be advised to water it moderately, especially in the summer.

 Until it’s established with a deep, extensive root system (which takes a full growing season), you will want to be especially diligent in watering it.
 Water it weekly, and more frequently when it’s subjected to extreme heat.